PRTG API v2 Overview

 Authentication

 Most endpoints require authentication.
-They are marked with a lock symbol in the Swagger UI.
+They are marked with a lock symbol in the PRTG API v2 Reference.

 - API key

-To use it in the Swagger UI, click the Authorize button in the top-right corner of the endpoint list.
-A window will open (Available authorizations
+- Click Authorize in the top-right corner of the endpoint list.

-) where you can enter the API key or the bearer token in the Value
+- Enter the API key or bearer token as the Value.

 Note: You need to enter the API key or the bearer token with the prefix Bearer